I edit picture books, graphic novels, and nonfiction for all ages. Here are some of the books I’ve worked on.

 Written by Tanya Lloyd Kyi, illustrated by Valéry Goulet

 The fact-packed, fascinating story of sleep — why we need to sleep, why we dream, why you never feel like you’ve gotten enough, and much more.
 Published by Kids Can Press, 2021.
+Designed by Barb Kelly.

 “Solidly research based …” —Kirkus Reviews

-“A fun choice for browsable nonfiction shelves and reports.” —School Library Journal,
+“A fun choice for browsable nonfiction shelves and reports.” —School Library Journal

 The Science of Song